 - Focus on High-Risk Groups

 The key to an effective security awareness program is ensuring the right training is targeted at the right people.
 All users are susceptible to cyber threats; however, certain employees have a higher threat profile than others.
-For example, your HR and Finance departments will be frequently targeted because of their privileged access to valuable data.
+For example, your HR and Finance departments will be frequently targeted with phishing threats because of their privileged access to valuable data.

 - Make It Engaging with Effective Storytelling